 The participating authorities wanted to involve as many stakeholders as possible.
-Open sessions for external stakeholders were organised during the first meeting to discuss the aims and objectives of the activity and any known issues with blenders, mixers and toasters.
+Open were organised during the first meeting to discuss the aim and objectives of the activity and any known issues with blenders, mixers and toasters.
 Some of those stakeholders were also present during the final meeting to share the findings from this joint action.
 The following stakeholders actively participated in these meetings:

-- ANEC, the European Consumer Voice in Standardisation: Their membership is open to representatives of national consumer organisations from 33 countries (EU, EFTA and accession countries). - CENELEC/TC 61 Technical Committee dealing with Household Electrical Appliances. - CECED European Committee of Domestic Equipment Manufacturers: CECED represents the household appliance industry in Europe. - UK's Electrical Safety First: A UK registered charity specialising in electrical product safety.
+- ANEC: Their membership is open to representatives of national consumer organisations from 33 countries (EU, EFTA and accession countries). - CENELEC/TC 61 Technical Committee dealing with Household Electrical Appliances. - CECED European Committee of Domestic Equipment Manufacturers: CECED represents the household appliance industry in Europe. - UK's Electrical Safety First: A UK registered charity specialising in electrical product safety.